eventagrate-group/AutoMod_AI/README.md

 Neutral: 249/300 correct (83.00%)
 ```

-### Improving Accuracy
-- **English**: To improve accuracy (currently 92% for Hate Speech, 96% for Offensive Language, 90% for Neutral), generate or source additional diverse training data using `generate_synthetic_data.py`.
-Retrain incrementally with `train_model.py`.
-- **Arabic**: To achieve >80% accuracy and non-zero recall for Hate Speech, ensure consistent Stanza preprocessing between training and inference.
-Source additional diverse Arabic data if needed.

 ## Inference
-The Flask API uses `langdetect` to automatically detect the input language (English or Arabic) and applies the appropriate model (`model.joblib` for English, `model_ar.joblib` for Arabic) via the same `/classify` endpoint, ensuring seamless bilingual support.
+The Flask API uses `langdetect` to detect input language and applies the English model (`model.joblib`) for English text or translates Arabic text to English using `googletrans` for classification with the English model, ensuring seamless bilingual support.

 1. **Run the Flask API Manually (for Testing)**:
    ```bash